Seanmclem/r3f-creator/to-do.md

     - [x] half way there, need to make hooks or something for controls and Gizmos
       - [x] Need to select-on-click
   - [x] update `handleAddNode`/`useAddNewNode` to be dynamic
-  - [ ] add saving-changes for template-json
+  - [x] add saving-changes for template-json
   - [ ] add revert template-json to a generic, new starter-template
+  - [ ] add template-json switching, between projects, basis for levels
 - [ ] Add a `Lighting` component
   - [x] Add directionalLight component.
   - [ ] Add pointLight?